Rosuav/StilleBot/templates/chan_specials.md

 # Special triggers for $$channel$$

-When certain events happen, StilleBot can automatically react, to thank a person or celebrate an activity etc. Every event is triggered by somebody - the initiator of the special action - and many events have additional information available.
-For example, when someone [cheers](https://help.twitch.tv/s/article/guide-to-cheering-with-bits) in your channel, StilleBot can thank the person with a message such as:
+When certain events happen, Mustard Mine can automatically react, to thank a person or celebrate an activity etc. Every event is triggered by somebody - the initiator of the special action - and many events have additional information available.
+For example, when someone [cheers](https://help.twitch.tv/s/article/guide-to-cheering-with-bits) in your channel, Mustard Mine can thank the person with a message such as:

 <pre>Thank you for the {bits} bits, $$$$!

-MustardMine: This is a test cheer cheer100
+SomeGenerousUser: This is a test cheer cheer100
-StilleBot: Thank you for the 100 bits, MustardMine!
+MustardMine: Thank you for the 100 bits, SomeGenerousUser!
 </pre>

 To respond to the contents of regular messages, see [Triggers](triggers).